pszponder/cc_golang_01_wc/README.md

 An interpretation of the Unix command line tool `wc`.

-Solution to John' Crickett's [Coding Challenge #1](https://codingchallenges.substack.com/p/coding-challenge-1) written in Golang.
+Solution to John' Crickett's [Coding Challenge #1 Build your own wc](https://codingchallenges.substack.com/p/coding-challenge-1) written in Golang.

 ## Pre-requisites